 Okay, look, the overwhelming majority of tabletop gamers out there cut their teeth on this property, and if you’re interested in podcasts that depict D&D you won’t have far to search before you find one.
 We chose to go another way for our games, and while we’ve amassed a sizeable catalogue of systems and settings under our belts, we’ve only really dabbled in the Granddaddy of RPGs.
 I want dungeons, traps, banshees guarding treasures and shameless min-maxing for levelling up.
 I want absurd names and holy weapons and loot and killing monsters with zero moral conflicts.
 I wanna say “I’m tired of these motherfuckin’ Snake Men on this motherfuckin’ Air Ship.”

 I want Magic and Murder Hobos.
 I’m not saying it’s right, but it’s what I want.
+Birthday parties for kids are a source of awesome creative ideas.

 2: More Brisket… I Mean More Smaller Games.